SKB-CGN/ioBroker.energiefluss/README.md

 ### 0.8.4 (2022-08-12)
 - corrected house-consumption-calculation not working under some circumstances
 - possibility to change circle radius
+- threshold value possible.
+Below this value no animation or value is displayed.

 ### 0.8.3 (2022-08-09)
 - Correction of House-consumption calculation in combination with house-netto-calculation